In today’s competitive world, each business wants to stand out and accordingly demands changes and developments in its products and software.

 5. Data-Driven Decision-Making

 Observability helps businesses gather all the data from different sources related to the system performance and errors which are later used for making informed decisions.
-These insights and decisions further help in improving reliability and user experience.

 The Observability Components